 Settlers of Catan is one of my favorite board games for beginners.
 The overall objective of Catan is to be the first settler to obtain 10 victory points.
 It sounds simple at first, but you will find yourself plotting against your friend in first place and teaming up with another to obtain the last piece of rock to complete your city.

 Victory points in Settlers of Catan are earned by collecting resources to build settlements, cities, and roads.
 You can also purchase development cards to earn the largest army (2 points) or randomly get a card worth one point.

-Players take turns by rolling the dice and cashing in on certain resources if they have a settlement touching that particular hexagon.
+Players take turns by rolling the dice and if they have a settlement or city on the board next to the matching number, then they collecting that resource.
 Once you have enough resources, you can cash them in to build a road, settlement, city, or obtain a development card.

 Suppose you have a surplus of sheep.
-I mean, your hand is full, but what you really need is some brick.
-You don’t have any settlements on brick and you never will.
-You will have to either cut a deal with another player, hope you have a sheep port (more on ports later,) or have at least four to trade for anything.
-See where cooperation can be handy?
+You have several cards, but what you really need is some brick.
+You realize don’t have any settlements on brick and you probably never will.
+Now you will have to either cut a deal with another player, use a sheep port (more on ports later,) or have at least four that you can trade for one of anything.
+See how cooperation can be handy?

 Number of players

 Overall, I would give the artwork a 7.5 out of 10.
 The hexagons didn’t necessarily depict the appropriate resource card in the best way, but it is not difficult to identify which card you get.
 Each resource varies in color which helped in identification.

-Play with ‘That Guy’
+Play with “That Guy’”

 I hated when someone rolled a 7, but threw a party on the inside when I rolled a 7 and got to move the thief!
-I felt as if I was somehow channeling my love for Oregon Trail, but in board game form and without dying of cholera.
-All this to say, I think that given the chance, Settler’s is for anyone.
+It felt as if I was somehow channeling my love for Oregon Trail, but in board game form and without dying of cholera.
+All this to say, I think that given the chance, Settlers of Catan is for anyone.

-Game Night Pairings
+Game Night Food Pairings